 - High Maintenance Dogs to Avoid

 A “low maintenance” dog breed can be subjective.
 Depending on the owner, everyone will have different ideas of what basic dog care is.
-Even so, there are a few factors that contribute to what most would describe as low maintenance.
+However, there are a few factors that contribute to what most would agree as low maintenance.

 I want to say that it’s very rare for any dog breed to hit every single criteria.
-For example, small companion dogs tend to be hypoallergenic and need less exercise, but they can’t stand being alone.
-You’ll need to pick and choose what you can manage.
+For example, small lap dogs tend to be hypoallergenic and need less exercise, but they can’t stand being alone.
+You’ll need to pick and choose what you want to manage.

 One of the most time-consuming aspects of dog upkeep is the grooming.
 Specifically, dogs that shed more tend to require more time to care for.
 As such, dog breeds that rarely shed, such as hypoallergenic breeds, are top consideration.